readersinternational/readersinternational.org/_books/hard-rain.md

 *"It was bound to happen one day: a writer, a victim, a revolutionary, capable of seeing God in the vertigo of experience.
 It was bound to happen - but not necessarily accompanied by Dorfman's accessibility and greatness."* John Berger
 <br><br>
 *"This is a rich, exciting and provactive book...
 Profoundly, critically, passionately revolutionary in its narrative."* Julio Cortázar

+Cover image: When It Rains Everyone Gets Wet by Chilean artist Jaime Azócar